 CER keeps track of all the phones in your CUCM cluster, and it does this entirely when it talks to CUCM and supported LAN switches via Simple Network Management Protocol (SNMP).
 After CER queries CUCM and supported LAN switches, it combines the information discovered into the CER database.

 SNMP and CER

 SNMP is a protocol that allows you to manage devices remotely.
 CER does not control any devices, but instead, it uses read-only rights to take inventory of the devices on CUCM and supported LAN switches.
-The supported LAN switches and IOS are listed in each CER's Release Notes.
+The supported LAN switches and Cisco IOS software releases are listed in each CER's Release Notes.
 This allows CER to track the IP Phone physical location based on its switch port.
 Then an appropriate ERL can be assigned based on this information.